krojew/cdrs-tokio/documentation/making-query.md

 session.query("INSERT INTO my.numbers (my_int, my_bigint) VALUES (1, 2)").unwrap();
 ```

 `query` method receives a single argument which is a CQL query string.
-It returns `cdrs::error::Result` that in case of `SELECT` query can be mapped on corresponded Rust structure.
+It returns `cdrs_tokio::error::Result` that in case of `SELECT` query can be mapped on corresponded Rust structure.
 See [CRUD example](../examples/crud_operations.rs) for details.

 The same query could be made leveraging something that is called Values.
 It allows to have generic query strings independent from actuall values.